HMI401 - Research Methods and Critical Appraisal

 |Scheduled learning activities - campus||

 A minimum of 240 hours over the semester undertaking teaching, learning and assessment activities.
-Students will be able to utilise time during their clinical placements to assist in their learning in this unit
+Students will be able to utilise time during their professional experience (clinical placement) to assist in their learning in this unit.

 Students will be encouraged to develop their own potential research focus and through the supervision process an advanced level of understanding in a nominated discipline and/or specialist area of medical imaging.
 Unit outcomes require students to prepare a research proposal inclusive of the potential study design and purposeful rationale supported by a literature review and statement of the scope of ethics submission and approval requirements related to the study design and methodology.